epfl-dias/proteus/README.md

-RAW: Just-In-Time Executor
+Proteus: Just-In-Time Executor
 ================

-The executor of RAW, a prototype in situ DBMS employing Just-In-Time operators.
+The executor of Pelago, a prototype in situ DBMS employing Just-In-Time operators.